Plot device: Deus ex machina

 The term deus ex machina is used to refer to a narrative ending in which an improbable event is used to resolve all problematic situations and bring the story to a (generally happy) conclusion.

 The Latin phrase "deus ex machina" has its origins in the conventions of Greek tragedy, and refers to situations in which a mechane (crane) was used to lower actors playing a god or gods onto the stage at the end of a play.

 The Greek tragedian Euripides is notorious for using this plot device as a means to resolve a hopeless situation.
 For example, in Euripides' play Alcestis, the eponymous heroine agrees to give up her own life to Death in exchange for sparing the life of her husband, Admetus.
-In doing so, however, Admetus grows to regret his choice, realizing the grief of her passing would never leave him.
+In doing so, however, Admetus grows to regret his choice, realizing that the grief of her death would never leave him.
 Admetus is seized by guilt and sadness, wishing to keep her or die alongside her, but held by his obligations to raise their children.
 In the end, though, Heracles shows up and seizes Alcestis from Death, restoring her to life and freeing Admetus from the grief that consumed him.
 Another example of a deus ex machina is Gandalf in The Hobbit.
 With the help of seemingly limitless magical capabilities, he rescues the other main characters from all sorts of troubles.
 Likewise, the eagles in both The Hobbit and The Lord of the Rings perform unexpected rescues, serving both as the eucatastrophic emissary and the agent of redemption.
 The first person known to have criticized the device was Aristotle in his Poetics, where he argued that the resolution of a plot must arise internally, following from previous action of the play.